JolifantoBambla/trichi/README.md

 A library for generating triangle cluster hierarchies for per-cluster LOD selection & rendering.

 Note that this library only preprocesses triangle meshes but provides no rendering solution.
-Check out the [WebGPU demo](https://jolifantobambla.github.io/trichi/) to see what a very naive renderer for such cluster hierarchies could look like.
+Check out the [WebGPU demo](https://jolifantobambla.github.io/trichi/) (**takes its sweet time to load!**) to see what a very naive renderer for such cluster hierarchies could look like.

 ## Getting Started